Looking Through the ‘Oswald’ Window at the Assassination of JFK!

 - Was it really Oswald who fired from the Book Depository window?
 If not, who assassinated JFK?

-These are among the many questions addressed from a unique vantage point in a new book titled Through The ‘Oswald’ Window.
+These are among the many questions addressed from a unique vantage point in a book titled Through The ‘Oswald’ Window, released just weeks prior to thousands of JFK assassination files declassified by the National Archives.

 Author Dave O’Brien is one of only few people ever granted access to the historic ‘Oswald’ window when the Book Depository Building was empty and sealed from the public.